+Figure 7: Suicide Rate Chart

-The suicide rate chart shows the trend of suicide rates over time.
+The Suicide Rate Chart Widget shows the trend of suicide rates over time.
 Users will be able to make this chart specific to a geographic area, and be able to specify the time frame displayed.